Healing Your Soul From Calvinism's Damage

 But I don't scoff anymore.
 (See "In 'honor' of Halloween: My story of demonic harassment.")

 But even if you scoff now, just remember that the Word is the sword of the Spirit.
 And this doesn't just mean reading it, but it means speaking it out loud, like Jesus did when Satan was tempting Him in the desert.
-Speaking applicable Bible verses out loud (or praying Scripture) is a spiritual weapon - using God's Word defensively or offensively against temptations, demons, and evil schemes.
+Speaking applicable Bible verses out loud and praying Scripture is a spiritual weapon - using God's Word defensively or offensively against temptations, demons, and evil schemes.
 And so when Satan tells you his lies, you speak God's truth.
 (And remember the line "In the name of Jesus Christ, I command you to leave," in case you ever need it.)

 Sidenote: If you're coming out of Calvinism, you've been trained to see Satan as "God's Satan," that God has preplanned, causes, and controls everything Satan does.
 In Calvinism, there really is no difference between God and Satan.
 Satan is merely another form of God.
 God in disguise.